NevinXuHui/dotfiles/dot_oh-my-zsh/README.md

 <a name="enable-gnu-ls"></a>

-The default behaviour in Oh My Zsh is to use BSD `ls` in macOS and FreeBSD systems.
+The default behaviour in Oh My Zsh is to use BSD `ls` in macOS and freeBSD systems.
 If GNU `ls` is installed (as `gls` command), you can choose to use it instead.
 To do it, you can use zstyle-based config before sourcing `oh-my-zsh.sh`: